Blowback (firearms): Gas-delayed

 Gas-delayed blowback should not be confused with gas-operation.
-The bolt is never locked, and so is pushed rearward by the expanding propellant gases, as in other blowback-based designs.
+In gas-delayed guns the bolt is never locked, and so is pushed rearward by the expanding propellant gases, as in other blowback-based designs.
 However, propellant gases are vented from the barrel into a cylinder with a piston that delays the opening of the bolt.
-It was used by some World War II German designs for the 7.92×33mm Kurz cartridge, including the Volkssturmgewehr rifle (with little effectiveness) and the Grossfuss Sturmgewehr (with slightly more efficiency), and after the war by the Heckler & Koch P7, Walther CCP, Steyr GB and M-77B pistols.
+It was used in the Krag–Jørgensen pistol and in some World War II German designs for the 7.92×33mm Kurz cartridge, including the Volkssturmgewehr rifle (with little effectiveness) and the Grossfuss Sturmgewehr (with slightly more efficiency), and after the war by the Heckler & Koch P7, Walther CCP, Shevchenko PSh, Steyr GB and M-77B pistols.

-Chamber-ring delayed
+Chamber-ring-delayed

 When a cartridge is fired, the case expands to seal the sides of the chamber.
 This seal prevents high-pressure gas from escaping into the action of the gun.
 Because a conventional chamber is slightly oversized, an unfired cartridge will enter freely.
 In a chamber-ring delayed firearm, the chamber is conventional in every respect except for a concave ring within the chamber wall.
 When the cartridge is fired, the case expands into this recessed ring and pushes the bolt face rearward.
 As the case moves to the rear this ring constricts the expanded portion of the case.
 The energy required to squeeze the walls of the cartridge case slows the rearward travel of the case and slide, reducing their mass requirements.
 The first known use of the system was on the Fritz Mann pistol in 1920 and later on the High Standard Corp model T3 experimental pistol developed by Ott-Helmuth von Lossnitzer while working for High Standard.
-Other firearms that used this system were the LWS Seecamp pistol, the AMT Automag II, and the Kimball .30 Carbine pistol.
+Other firearms that used this system were the LWS Seecamp pistol, the AMT AutoMag II, and the Kimball .30 Carbine pistol.
 The SIG SG 510 rifle family incorporates a chamber ring near the shoulder which is used to avoid bolt-bounce rather than a delay element.

+Similar operations exist using a fluted chamber for delay.
+When the round is fired, the cartridge sticks to the fluted chamber walls making a slight delay of extraction.
+The prototype 6x45mm SAW caliber Brunswick light machine gun is an example that used this operation.

+Another example using a ported chamber that uses a barrel chamber with pressure relief ports that allow gas to leak into an annular chamber during extraction.
+Basically the opposite of a fluted chamber lubrication as it is intended for the cartridge to stick to the chamber wall making a slight delay of extraction.
+This requires a welded-on sleeve with an internal annular groove to contain the pressure.